 Generally, there are two types of extractions, here they are:

 A simple extraction is performed to remove one or multiple teeth that are visible within your mouth.
-This procedure can easily be performed at your dental office in St. A
+This procedure can easily be performed at your dental office in St. Albert.
+Typically, you will be free to leave as soon as the tooth or teeth are extracted, and the bleeding subsides.
+During a simple extraction, the teeth can be removed with only dental forceps.

 Surgical Teeth Extractions in St. Albert are performed when a tooth or teeth are not easy to access inside your mouth.
 These extractions may involve impacted teeth that are yet to break through the gum such as wisdom teeth.
 Surgical extractions are ordinarily performed under a general anesthetic.
 In most frequent cases, these procedures are conducted at a specialized clinic; however, some dentists may be able to perform these procedures in their offices as well.